aleksey-hoffman/sigma-file-manager/README.md

 #### 🎉 Supporter goal: 5 of 500 people joined

-Supporters get rewards for supporting this project on Patreon.
-Check out the list of rewards:
+Check out the list of rewards you will get for supporting this project:

 <a target="_blank" href="https://patreon.com/sigma_file_manager">
   <img